yash-tw103/Social-User-Platform/README.md

 # Views
   Contains Home file for all users post , profile for the particular user profile page , sign up and sign in file.

+# More Features Yet To add
+ - Creating a chatting Engine.
+ - Adding followers and following for the User.
+ - Creating action for liking Disliking Post.
+ - Updating User Profile

+# more Complex Features to add
+ Adding a payment option for the user for taking Subscriptions forthe premium posts etc.